ayimany/ayimany/README.md

 # About me
-A young computer enthusiast who also happens to love cats Began coding on April 2021
+A young computer enthusiast who also happens to love cats
+Began coding on April 2021

+Owner of MooncatCorps

 ## Main interests regarding computers
 * Compiler design